BIPs bitcoin improvement proposals

 Such a script would cause the interpreter to compute hashes (supposing N CTV's) over O(N*T) data.
 If the scriptSigs non-nullity is not cached, then the O(T) transaction could be scanned over O(N) times as well (although cheaper than hashing, still a DoS).
 As such, CTV caches hashes and computations over all variable length fields in a transaction.

 For CTV, the Denial-of-Service exposure and validation costs are relatively clear.
-Implementors must be careful to correctly code CTV to make use of existing caches and cache the (new for CTV) computations over scriptSigs.
-Other more flexible covenant proposals may have a more difficult time solving DoS issues as more complex computations may be less cacheable and expose issues around quadratic hashing, it is a tradeoff CTV makes in favor of cheap and secure validation at the expense of flexibility.
+Implementers must be careful to correctly code CTV to make use of existing caches and cache the (new for CTV) computations over scriptSigs.
+Other more flexible proposals may have a more difficult time solving DoS issues as more complex template computations may be less cacheable and expose issues around quadratic hashing, it is a tradeoff CTV makes in favor of cheap and secure validation at the expense of flexibility.
 For example, if CTV allowed the hashing only select outputs by a bitmask, caching of all combinations of outputs would not be possible and would cause a quadratic hashing DoS vulnerability.

 The preimage argument passed to CHECKTEMPLATEVERIFY may be unknown or otherwise unsatisfiable.
 However, requiring knowledge that an address is spendable from is incompatible with sender's ability to spend to any address (especially, OP_RETURN).
-If a sender needs to know the template can be spent from before sending, they may request a signature of an provably non-transaction challenge string from the leaves of the CHECKTEMPLATEVERIFY tree.
+If a sender needs to know the template can be spent from before sending, they may request a signature of a provably non-transaction challenge string from the leaves of the CHECKTEMPLATEVERIFY tree.

 Key-reuse with CHECKTEMPLATEVERIFY may be used as a form of "forwarding address contract".
 A forwarding address is an address which can automatically execute in a predefined way.
 For example, a exchange's hot wallet might use an address which can automatically be moved to a cold storage address after a relative timeout.